-Now that we’ve talked about some of the caveats, it’s time to take a look at the six major cities where most of the motorists in the country live.
+Now that we’ve talked about some of the caveats, it’s time to take a look at the different car ownership costs across Australia’s six major cities.

-There’s always so much going on in Sydney that you could find yourself driving to the beach in the morning, taking a workshop class in the afternoon and maybe doing a restaurant opening at night.
+There’s always so much going on in Sydney that you could find yourself driving to the beach in the morning, taking a class in the afternoon and maybe popping by a restaurant opening at night.
 That means it’s crucial to have a reliable car.
 So, how much is that going to cost you?

 The costs associated with registering your car for the first time will depend a bit on the type of car you buy and the age of it.
 Generally, when registering a new vehicle in New South Wales, be prepared to cover the following fees: